s-kond/capstone-cook4all/README.md

 # Cook4All
 In this repo you find the code from my capstone-project 'cook4all'.
 It's the final product of an intensive 3-month-bootcamp at neuefische.
 I designed and coded this App in 4 weeks to show and practice my newly acquired skills.
+It's optimized for mobiles, so it might not look perfect on larger screens.

 [Try it out!](https://capstone-cook4all.vercel.app/)